Brookfield Business Partners L.P. (BBU) To Go Ex-Dividend on August 30th

 Brookfield Business Partners L.P.
-(NYSE:BBU – Get Free Report) announced a quarterly dividend on Friday, August 2nd, Wall Street Journal reports.
-Stockholders of record on Friday, August 30th will be paid a dividend of 0.0625 per share by the business services provider on Friday, September 27th.
-This represents a $0.25 annualized dividend and a dividend yield of 1.20%.
+(TSE:BBU – Get Free Report) announced a quarterly dividend on Friday, August 2nd, Zacks reports.
+Stockholders of record on Friday, August 30th will be given a dividend of 0.086 per share on Friday, September 27th.
+This represents a $0.34 annualized dividend and a dividend yield of ∞.
 The ex-dividend date of this dividend is Friday, August 30th.

-Brookfield Business Partners has a dividend payout ratio of 19.5% indicating that its dividend is sufficiently covered by earnings.
-Research analysts expect Brookfield Business Partners to earn $4.45 per share next year, which means the company should continue to be able to cover its $0.25 annual dividend with an expected future payout ratio of 5.6%.
+This is a boost from Brookfield Business Partners’s previous quarterly dividend of $0.09.

 - Five stocks we like better than Brookfield Business Partners